DataBiosphere/terra-java-project-template/CONTRIBUTING.md

 ## Frequently Asked Questions (FAQ)

-(build out this section based on common questions)
+(build out this section based on questions asked of the team)

 ## Additional questions